 From the industry-dominating rise of Apple’s iTunes, and subsequent disputes over profits of that download service as well as its dependent iPod hardware, the wrangling has continued.
 YouTube largely built its video-streaming empire on unofficial video clips, got sued by content-producing conglomerate Viacom, then revealed that Viacom itself had been uploading many of those clips.
 Eventually the rise of ubiquitous subscription-streaming app Spotify pointed towards a more stable future, but with artists as high-profile as Taylor Swift forced to haggle over royalties, while others like Jay Z, Beyoncé and Kanye West set up their own service Tidal, instability lingers.
-Metallica, meanwhile have continued to innovate, with their recent ‘Metallica Mondays’ series of free concert-recordings just the latest offering in a long line.
+Metallica, meanwhile have continued to innovate, with last year’s ‘Metallica Mondays’ series of free concert-recordings just the latest offering in a long line.

 For smaller artists, the pinch is far more acute.
 “Remember too, that my band, Metallica, is fortunate enough to make a great living from what it does,” Lars told a Senate Judiciary Hearing in July 2001.
 “Most artists are barely earning a decent wage and need every source of revenue available to scrape by.”

 In a twisted form of reverse-inflation, while £9.99 buys a month of ‘premium’ access to Spotify, this is less than most of us were paying for a single record 20 years ago.
-Last year While She Sleeps shone a spotlight on their plight, a provocative T‑shirt noting that 76 percent of all music is now streamed rather than bought, with less than £0.005 paid per stream.
+In 2019, While She Sleeps shone a spotlight on their plight, a provocative T‑shirt noting that 76 percent of all music is now streamed rather than bought, with less than £0.005 paid per stream.
 Live performance has become the cornerstone of artists’ income and, more directly, merchandise sales from those shows.

 Although, ultimately, guitarist Kirk Hammett has acknowledged that Metallica achieved little with their crusade, looking back during a 2014 Reddit AMA, there was a hint of vindication for Lars.
 “I wish we had been better prepared for that shitstorm that we found ourselves in,” he wrote.
 “I was stunned that people thought it was about money.
 People used the word ‘greed’ all the time, which was so bizarre.
 The whole thing was about one thing and one thing only – control.
 Not about the internet, not about money, not about file sharing, not about giving shit away for free or not, but about whose choice it was.
 If I wanna give my shit away for free, I’ll give it away for free.
 That choice was taken away from me.”